edgio-docs/edgio-docs/src/pages/guides/app_security/access_rules.md

 Key information:

--   WAF flags a request as a threat when its file extension matches one defined by this option.
+-   {{ PRODUCT_SECURITY }} flags a request as a threat when its file extension matches one defined by this option.

 -   **Syntax:**